 The reasons why bees are a favorite for hornets is that they are the perfect source of protein, produce sweet food and are basically easy targets.

 The venomous sting of a hornet is what makes it dangerous to humans.
 Considering the fact hornets are relatively peaceful, cases of stings are rare.
-A hornet’s venom on its own is not that lethal, but the huge size of the insect ensures that it releases a lot of it making it the one insect that releases the most venom per sting.
+A hornet’s venom on its own is not that lethal, but the huge size of the insect will ensure it releases a lot of it making it the one insect that releases the most venom per sting.
 And unlike bees that only sting once, hornets have no problem attacking multiple times.

-6. Nature’s pest control
+6. Nature’s Pest Control

 Hornets and their huge sizes and predatory nature are not a coincidence.
 These insects are nature’s pest control s they prey on other insects like aphids.